-- Demonstrate taking back-on-the-line relief. - Say what penalty would apply (if any).
+- Demonstrate taking back-on-the-line relief - Say what penalty would apply (if any).

-- Player should go back on THE LINE, which means walking further away the hole than where the ball lay in the bush, keeping that point between them and the hole (they might have to use their best judgement to do that). - Player can go back as far as they want. - Player should drop ON the line and the ball must come to rest within one club-length of where it first strikes the ground when dropped (that means the ball could roll negrer the hole). - Player should say there is a ONE stroke penalty for taking this kind of relief. - See the checklist for dropping back-on-the-line for additional information.
+- Player should go back on THE LINE, which means walking further away the hole than where the ball lay in the bush, keeping that point between them and the hole (they might have to use their best judgement to do that). - Player can go back as far as they want. - When the player decides where to drop, he or she should put down a tee at their chosen spot on THE LINE (recommended but not required). - This is the reference point for the drop. - Player should drop within ONE club-length of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist points that apply to all dropping scenarios). - Player should say there is a ONE stroke penalty for taking this kind of relief.